scribe-security/docs/docs/how-to-run-scribe/ci-integrations/github/action-slsa.md

 </details>

 <details>
-  <summary>  Private registry image (SBOM) </summary>
+  <summary>  Private registry image (SLSA) </summary>

-Create SBOM for image hosted by a private registry.
+Create SLSA for image hosted by a private registry.

 > `DOCKER_CONFIG` environment will allow the containerized action to access the private registry.